 “What’s that playing?”
 I asked.
 “That music, I recognise it.”

 He looked me in the eyes, no one spoke for what felt like eternity and then…

 “You can’t know it.
 It’s an unfinished symphony.
 Mine,” he confessed.
 “I’ve been working on it between gigs.
-It’s a work in progress, Woo Wap Da Bam.
-I started back in London when I lived near the Angel.
+It’s a work in progress, Woo Wap Da Bam!
+I started it back in London when I lived near the Angel.
 It’s called The Symphony of…” But before he had finished the sentence, he drove off.

 About the Author – Noel Anderson completed NIDA’s Playwright Studio and has directed over 50 theatrical productions and worked in film and TV.
 Noel’s written work includes the plays Dark victory, Andy Warhol’s Fifteen Minutes of Fame and the musical Audrey Hepburn and I Consider Our Assets.
 You can also subscribe to Noel’s YouTube Channel.
 Other sites to follow: Twitter @Randyandy42 or Facebook or Instagram